In this example, x, y, and z, are variables:

-However, you can also assign a value to the variable when you declare it:
+You can also assign a value to the variable when you declare it:

-In the example below we create a variable called carname, assigns the value "Volvo" to it.
+In the example below, we create a variable called carName and assign the value "Volvo" to it.

-|It's a good programming practice to declare all the variables you will need, in one place, at the beginning of your code.|
+|It's a good programming practice to declare all variables at the beginning of a script.|

-You can declare many variables in one statement.
-Just start the statement with var and separate the variables by comma:
+Start the statement with var and separate the variables by comma:

-Your declaration can also span multiple lines:
+A declaration can span multiple lines: